Skip to main content

 What Is Chronic Pain?

-Chronic pain is any discomfort or unpleasant sensation that lasts for more than three months – or beyond an expected normal healing time.
-Often, those who have chronic pain believe they have an ongoing disease or that their body has not healed, when this may not be the case.
-Chronic pain is likely not warning you of possible injury or danger; instead, the pain centers in the brain may be causing you to hurt even though there are no new causes of pain occurring in the body.
-Anyone can develop chronic pain at any age.
-The brain changes in chronic pain:
+Chronic pain is any discomfort or unpleasant sensation lasting more than three months or beyond an expected normal healing time.
+Often, those who have chronic pain believe they have a disease or that their body has not healed, when this may not be the case.
+Chronic pain is likely not warning you of a possible injury or danger.
+Instead, the regions of the brain that regulate and process pain may be causing you to hurt, even though there are no new causes of pain in the body.

 • When you are injured or develop a painful disease, nerves send information from the problem area to the brain.